Meet Our Staff

 With a keen interest in learning, Wendy completed the foundations course for psychosocial rehabilitation.
 She holds an MSc from the University of Guelph with a research focus on collaboration for educational change.

 Wendy’s other passion is around the use of labyrinths in healthcare.
 She currently lives on the shores of Georgian Bay.

-Erin brings a decade of administrative and project experience from across corporate, small business and non-profit organizations.
-She is enthusiastic about being a part of the CASE team and is dedicated to the organization's mission and vision.
+Erin is a Certified Associate in Project Management (CAPM®) and brings a decade of administrative and project experience from across corporate, small business and non-profit organizations.
+She is enthusiastic about being a part of the CASE team and is dedicated to the association's mission and vision.